TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-23-5-signs-should-never-have-a-talk-abroad.md

 ---
 id: 125
-title: "5 Signs You Should Not Have a Talk Abroad"
+title: "5 Signs You Should Never Have a Talk Abroad"
 perex: |
     I find PHP meetups abroad more and more valuable to my programming life.
 They're best place to diverse my skills and knowledge without eating dump and self-proclaiming Twitter feeds.
     <br>